Optimal Quantum Purity Amplification

 To address these problems, we develop QPA, an efficient and sample-optimal algorithm applicable to general quantum systems with generic noise.
 On the theoretical side, we resolve the mathematical difficulty of optimizing QPA by converting the problem into a more symmetric form, leveraging recent advancements in combinatorics~\cite{S16}, eventually leading to a simple three-step interpretation of our protocol, consisting of Schur sampling, correction, and trace-out.
 We also derive the optimal sample complexity in terms of infidelity for generic inputs, extending beyond depolarizing noise.
 The theory behind our protocol is based on $d$-dimensional states (qudits), providing a structured mathematical framework.
-To ensure practical applicability, it can be easily converted to \(k=\lceil{\log(d)\rceil}\) qubit systems, ensuring feasibility on standard qubit hardware.
+To ensure practical applicability, it can be easily converted to \(k=\lceil \log(d) \rceil\) qubit systems, ensuring feasibility on standard qubit hardware.
 We present an efficient implementation of gate complexity \( \text{poly}(n,\log d) \) based on generalized quantum phase estimation (GQPE).
 For near-term applications, we introduce the lightweight SWAPNET algorithm optimized for low depth and gate efficiency.
-We also demonstrate the protocol's tolerance to circuit-level noise through numerical studies, showcasing its application to Hamiltonian simulation.
+The robustness of QPA is demonstrated through simulations with realistic noise models, showing improved fidelity in Hamiltonian simulation and adiabatic evolution aligning with theoretical results.
+Experiments on superconducting quantum processors further validate QPA's effectiveness in state preparation.

 In~\cref{sec:setup}, we formalize the problem of finding the optimal QPA protocol as an optimization task, and in~\cref{sec:optimal}, we present its solution, which leads to the operational interpretation.
 In~\cref{sec:implementation}, we present an efficient implementation and introduce the SWAPNET circuit.
-Finally, in~\cref{sec:applications}, we present the results of numerical studies demonstrating its application in Hamiltonian simulations.
+Finally, in~\cref{sec:applications}, we present the results of numerical studies demonstrating its application in Hamiltonian simulations, adiabatic evolutions, and state preparation on IBM superconducting quantum processors.

-\section{problem setup}
+\section{Problem Setup}

 Consider a procedure $\mathcal{P}$, a digital or analog algorithm, designed to prepare an unknown quantum state $\ket{\psi}$.
 However, due to intrinsic noise in quantum operations, the actual output is not the ideal state $\ket{\psi}$ but instead a perturbed state $\ket{\psi_i}$ varying with each run, as illustrated in~\cref{fig:illustration}.
 To quantify our ignorance, we represent the stochastically corrupted state as a mixed state, $\rho$.
 Just as overlaying several blurry images sharpens a picture, we apply the QPA protocol $\mathcal{T}$ after multiple runs of $\mathcal{P}$ to synthesize copies of $\rho$.
 This transforms the inputs which initially lie within a high-dimensional Bloch sphere into a state closer to a target pure state $\sigma = \ketbra{\psi}{\psi}$ on the boundary, which can then be used as a resource for further computations.